rust-lang/unsafe-code-guidelines/reference/src/layout/scalars.md

-Rust fixed-width integer types are therefore safe to use directly in C FFI where the corresponding C fixed-width integer types are expected. integer types are expected.
+Rust fixed-width integer types are therefore safe to use directly in C FFI where the corresponding C fixed-width integer types are expected.

 ### Layout compatibility with C native integer types

-The specification of native C integer types, `char`, `short`, `int`, `long`, ... as well as their `unsigned` variants, has a lower bound on their  size, e.g., `short` is _at least_ 16-bit wide and _at least_ as wide as `char`.
+The specification of native C integer types, `char`, `short`, `int`, `long`, ... as well as their `unsigned` variants, guarantees a lower bound on their  size, e.g., `short` is _at least_ 16-bit wide and _at least_ as wide as `char`.
-Their actual exact sizes are _implementation-defined_.
+Their exact sizes are _implementation-defined_.

-Libraries like `libc` use knowledge of this _implementation-defined_ behavior on each platform to select a layout-compatible Rust fixed-width integer type when interfacing with native C integer types.
+Libraries like `libc` use knowledge of this _implementation-defined_ behavior on each platform to select a layout-compatible Rust fixed-width integer type when interfacing with native C integer types (e.g. `libc::c_int`).

 > **Note**: Rust does not support C platforms on which the C native integer type
 > are not compatible with any of Rust's fixed-width integer type (e.g. because